mshobair/invitro_cheminformatics/README.md

 Workflow steps :
+  0) Clone this repo in a new directory
   1) Access invitrodb v3_3 database through R-package (tcpl) to get a list of "assay_component_endpoint_id" or "aeid" and obtain the DTXSID_hitc table for each aeid.
   2) Access DSSTOX database using python package "database"
   3) Reformat DTXSID_hitc (CSV) tables to DTXCID_hitc (tsv)
-  4) Convert substance DTXSID to structure identifier DTXCID using python module DTXSIDtoDTXCID
+  4) Convert substance DTXSID to structure identifier DTXCID using python module chemidconvert
   5) Clean DTXCID_hitc files using bash commands
   6) Access and query sbox_rlougee_qsar to add fingerprint(ToxPrint) columns to each DTXCID_hitc table
   7) Run the prepared files as input to the chemotype enrichment analysis workflow (repo: mshobair/cheminf ; branch= main) to generate enrichment table